lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example5/README.md

 Ideally, we do not want to explicitly define and maintain a 'network_client' group since it can be simply derived from the obtaining the difference of the 'network' and 'network_server' groups.

-The [next example](../example6/README.md) will use look to resolve the challenge of deriving the 'network_client' child group.
+The [next example](../example6/README.md) will look to resolve the challenge of deriving the 'network_client' child group.